rajsiddarth/Optimization_Simulation/README.md

 - Building the initial population also called as set of chromosomes

-- Formulating fitness function for evaluation.
+- Formulating fitness function for evaluation.(Tournament Selection/Roulette wheel Selection/Survival of the fittest)

 - Reproduction using mutation or crossover(single -point splicing or multi point splicing)